TanStack/router/docs/guide/layout-routes.md

 title: Layout Routes
 ---

-Layout routes are routes that do not have a path, but allows wrapping it's child routes with wrapper elements or shared logic.
+Layout routes are routes that do not have a path, but allows wrapping it's child routes with wrapper components or shared logic.
 Layout routes are useful for:

-- Wrapping child routes with a layout element
+- Wrapping child routes with a layout component
 - Sharing a loader between all of the child routes
 - Sharing search params between all of the child routes
-- Sharing a error element with all child routes
+- Sharing an error component with all child routes

 To create a layout route, define a route config with an `id` property instead of a `path`: